catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] copy imported files
 if info in the title dont add
 [-] Enable CDLC
-Repair broken CDLC
+[ ] Repair broken CDLC
-46&2 lyrics from old one
+[ ] add 46&2 lyrics from old one
 [x] standardization issues nin short is always on
 [x] search by album/comments/details
 [x] add acoustic
 [x] add acoustic to duplciates
-7033 issues with old file
+[x] 7033 issues with old file

-copied copied copied
+[ ] copied copied copied
-overrite rename buttons
+[ ] overrite rename buttons
-mac song gen errors at read dlc library
+[x] mac song gen errors at read dlc library
-Profiles should include also Format replace all does not exist
+[ ] Profiles should include also Format
+[ ] replace all does not exist
 [ ] come together lyrics
-each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual record from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN fix import current month bitrate to compress maybe a config select incl groups has a small error standardization still w duplicates mantra cannot be imported gasoline cannot be packed check if filename is the same add comment beginning of song in lyrics why songs get preview created at pack :) log is not last come first entry check originals vs original dbb why do i have duplciates on the ps3 multiple repacks cannto happen
+[ ] each platform should have its own remote location [ ] delete moves to duplicates but does not add dupli if exists [ ] delete does not delete the actual record from repack_audittrail [ ] INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN [ ] fix import current month
+[ ] bitrate to compress maybe a config
+[ ] select incl groups has a small error
+[x] standardization still w duplicates (null treatment included) [ ] mantra cannot be imported
+[ ] gasoline cannot be packed
+[x] check if filename is the same
+[x] why songs get preview created at pack :)
+[ ] log is not last come first entry
+[ ] check originals vs original dbb
+[ ] why do i have duplciates on the ps3
+[ ] multiple repacks cannto happen
 [ ] progress bar on possible duplicate import is too short [ ] populate new tone fields
 [-] prepare the rebuild option